HanuKeyser/NovaWatch/README.md

 This file has grown a lot in one sitting (`app.js` alone is ~5,500 lines).
 A few things worth watching as it keeps growing:
 - The `openDetails()` mishap (a routine edit briefly deleted its own function declaration, caught by a syntax check before shipping) is a preview of the kind of mistake that gets more likely as a single file gets larger.
 If a feature area gets substantial enough (achievements, sharing, the sync logic), consider whether it's ready to be its own module.
-- `privacy-terms/index.html` and `nova-wrapped/index.html` keep their own copies of a *few* CSS rules (dark-mode component overrides specific to each page).
-That's fine — it's `tokens.css` specifically that needs to stay singular, since that's what caused the actual sync bugs.
+- `privacy-terms/index.html` keeps its own copies of a handful of component classes it borrows from `app.css`'s visual language (`.analytics-card`, `.section-title`, `.settings-section-title`, `.section-header` - used to give it the same "stack of cards with labels" structure as Settings and NovaWrapped, instead of the one-big-document-card layout it used to have).
+That's a deliberate, contained exception - full `app.css` isn't linked there because its global `body`/`h1`/`a` rules are tuned for the app shell and risk leaking onto this page's own layout in ways that are hard to verify without live testing.
+If any of those four classes change in `app.css`, this page's copies need updating too. `tokens.css` (the actual colors/palette) staying singular is what matters most - that's what caused the real sync bugs earlier.